algorand/sandbox/README.md

 ./sandbox test
 ```

 ### Windows

 Note: While installing the following programs, several restarts may be required for windows to recognize the new software correctly.

+The [installation instructions](https://docs.docker.com/desktop/windows/install/) for Docker Desktop contain some of this but are repeated here.

 1. In order to work with Docker Desktop on windows, a prerequisite is **WSL2** and [install instructions are available here](https://docs.microsoft.com/en-us/windows/wsl/install).
 2. Install **Docker Desktop** using the [instructions available here](https://docs.docker.com/desktop/windows/install/).